dhawk/concurrent-pascal-compiler/pic18x-user-guide.md

    BAUDCON: tBAUDCON at $FB8;
 ~~~

-In addition to the fields defined by the datasheet, there are sometimes additional overlaid fields taken from Microchip documentation such as the RCMT, RXCKP and SCKP fields above.
-These may or may not be useful.
-Sometimes they are alternative field names used in earlier PIC microcontrollers that may be helpful when studying source code examples in C or assembler.
+In addition to the fields defined by the datasheet, there are often additional overlaid fields taken from Microchip processor definition files such as the RCMT, RXCKP and SCKP fields above.
+These processor definition files seem to include all the variations of field names that have ever appeared in the various legacy C compilers and assemblers.
+The down side of this is that the type definitions may have an unwieldy number of redundant overlaid fields, the upside is that any field name appearing in old C or assembler example code will probably be available in the include file.

 ## Combo SFR types